orbitoosoft/orbitootoolkit/README.md

 The goal of the orbitoo-toolkit is to enhance spring-boot with [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming).
 The toolkit allows to work with entities as with objects: now they can contain both behavior and attributes.
 In order to achieve it the toolkit allows to bind services (behavior) with entities (state).
-Upon receiving the request, the toolkit selects the proper service based on the type of subject entity (the type can be reprezented either by the java class or by the tagged property).
-Additionally the toolkit has support of signals, which allows to compose larger activities from smaller objects.
+Upon receiving the request, the toolkit selects the proper service based on the type of subject entity (the type can be represented either by the java class or by the tagged property).

 The toolkit is working with [Spring-Boot 3.x](https://spring.io/) and [Java 17](https://openjdk.org/).